-What is Soil pH?
+What Is Soil pH?

-A scale from 0 to 14 determines the pH, with a pH of 7 at the neutral median point; anything below is acidic and above the median is alkaline.
-The average pH for cedar trees ranges from 6.0 to 7.5.
+A scale from 0 to 14 determines the pH, with a pH of 7 at the neutral median point; anything below is acidic and anything above the median is alkaline.
+The average pH for cedar trees ranges from 6.0 to 8.0.

 Plants with similar soil and nutrient requirements can thrive beneath cedar trees.
-While many plants will not grow in the acidic soil beneath cedar trees, plants such as blueberries and rhododendrons tend to thrive there.
+While many plants will not grow in the acidic soil beneath cedar trees, plants such as blueberries (Vaccinium spp.) and rhododendrons (Azalea spp.) tend to thrive there.